aws-samples/aws-serverless-workshop-innovator-island/4-translate/README.md

 **:white_check_mark: Step-by-step Instructions**

 1. Go to the AWS Management Console, click **Services** then select **Cloud9** under Developer Tools. **Make sure your region is correct.**
-2. In the left panel of the IDE, open the ```4-translate/local-app``` folder in the theme-part-backend directory.
+2. In the left panel of the IDE, open the ```4-translate/local-app``` folder in the aws-serverless-workshop-innovator-island directory.
 Click on ```translations-input.json``` to see the English input language file.
 3. In the left panel of the IDE, click on the ```translate.js``` file to open.
 This contains a function you will execute locally to translate the input file.

-4. Select your target languages - on line 17, the ```targetLanguages``` array shows a list of languages for translation.
+4. Select your target languages.
+On line 17, the ```targetLanguages``` array shows a list of languages for translation.
 Currently this is set to French, Spanish and Japanese - you can modify this array to include of the supported language codes (show on line 10 in the ```possibleLanguages``` array).
+Choose 4-5 different languages.
 5. **Save** the file after making any changes.
 6. In the terminal, execute the local Node application by running the following commands which will use Amazon Translate to create the translation file:`

 ```
-cd ~/environment/theme-park-backend/4-translate/local-app/
+cd ~/environment/aws-serverless-workshop-innovator-island/4-translate/local-app/
 npm install
 node ./translate.js
 ```